 All the attributes mentioned above are more personal traits than traits I would directly relate to an entrepreneur.
 You might be a rebel and run your own business.
 But you might as well be a rebel and employed or in jail or whatever.

 Entrepreneurship is a skill.
 It is something you can learn and become good at.
 It isn’t a game.

 It does help to have a certain mindset, but the same goes for a student studying for a degree.
 If you are not willing to learn, put the time in and if you have no vision how all of this might give you a positive impact in your future career, you most likely won’t make it.
 In a way that is life.

-There are only a few lucky ones who have been at the right time at the right place and the dice fell exactly in the right way and they made it without any effort at all.
+There are only a few lucky ones who have been at the right time at the right place, and the dice fell precisely in the right way, and they made it without any effort at all.
 That is like the lottery winner.
-They never have been entrepreneurs and the chance that they will make this again is very low.
-Lets hope for them that the winnings are high enough that they never have to try again.
+They have never been entrepreneurs and the chance that they will make this again is very low.
+Let’s hope for them that the winnings are high enough that they never have to try again.

 What about you?
 Are you a successful entrepreneur?